ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 Note the `pry` prompt.
 You just changed into the scope of a `Puppet::Type::Whit` object.
 In other words, the source of this edge (presented as `Class[Settings]`) is really a resource of Puppet's `whit` type.

-Now if you've never heard of this type, don't worry:
+Now, if you've never heard of this type, don't worry:
 This is by design.
 It is only used internally, and not for use in manifest code.
 See [its source code](https://github.com/puppetlabs/puppet/blob/8615d23104a34923c05e6ddf777d98498d1fc924/lib/puppet/type/whit.rb) for more information.
 The documentation is enlightening and, as it happens, quite funny.